Dmorrel7/Urban-Octo-Telegram/Horiseon-Challenge-main/README.md

     Content
         Changed div element to section element.
         Gave search-engine-optimization an id so it can be clicked on in the header and it takes you to that spot on the website.
+        Added alt tags to all three of the pictures.

 CSS Changes